 - This is one of the 44 Paadal petra sthalams where the “Moovar” (the three saints - Saint Thirugnanasambanthar, Saint Thirunavukarasar (Appar) and Saint Sundaramurthy (Sundarar) had rendered their Pathigams.

-- This east facing temple has two corridors and it has no main tower.
+- This east facing temple has 2 corridors and its main tower (Rajagopuram) has 5-tiers.

 History of the Temple

-There are six stone inscriptions in this temple which date back to the periods of Chola kings Vikraman, Rajathirajan-II and Kulothungan-III.
+There are 67 stone inscriptions in this temple which date back to the periods of various Chola kings like Raja Rajan, Rajendran, Kulothungan-I and Kulothungan-III.
 It is believed that this temple was originally built by Raja Raja Cholan-1.

-This temple is under the administrative control of the Hindu Religious and Charitable Endowments Department of Government of Tamil Nadu (HR&CE).
+This temple is under the administrative control of (Thiruppugalur) Velakurichi Adheenam and HR&CE.